octocloudlabs/supercharge-docs/docs/ray/lab-5.md

 ---
 # Devcontainers

 Codespaces uses a Virtual Machine in the cloud to run VSCode.
-You can customize how that machine behaves controlling, for example, which extensions are loaded, running a script when the machine finishes loading or modifying other settings.
+You can customize how that machine behaves controlling, for example, which extensions are loaded, customizing the command prompt, installing software, running a script when the machine finishes loading or controlling machine level settings.

 The second way that you can modify your codespaces is through the use of a `.devcontainer/devcontainer.json` file.